BeppeInfo/BeppeInfo.github.io/_posts/2016-08-16-learn_input.md

   bool storeHistory = commandContent.get( "store_history", not silent ).asBool();
   std::string commandString = commandContent.get( "code", "" ).asString();

-  // Some clients doesn't allow input requests and can inform it isInputAllowed = commandContent.get( "allow_stdin", true ).asBool();
+  // Some clients don't allow input requests and can inform it isInputAllowed = commandContent.get( "allow_stdin", true ).asBool();

   if( not silent ) // Results are not published if client requests silent execution